dbindel/cam-handbook/handbook.md

 support.
 Many CAM students also take advantage of the summer period to pursue internships in industry, national labs, or elsewhere.

-## Conference and travel grants
+## Conference and Travel Grants

 The Graduate School offers limited funding for presenting at conferences or undertaking research in other locations.
 Please refer to the Graduate School web site for details and procedures.

-# Administrative matters
+# Administrative Matters

 The graduate field of Applied Mathematics is part of CAM; but, as with all graduate fields at Cornell, is administratively a part of the